serpapi/google-search-results-ruby/README.md

 end
 ```

-this script prints all the shopping results order by review order with position.
+This script prints all the shopping results order by review order with position.

 ### Google Search By Location